mahinm229/ai-content-agent/README.md

 # AI Content Agent

-এটি একটি সম্পূর্ণ অটোমেটেড সিস্টেম যা প্রতিদিন AI ব্যবহার করে আর্টিকেল লিখে Medium, Substack ও Listverse-এ পাবলিশ করে।
+This is a fully automated system that generates articles daily using AI and publishes them on Medium, Substack, and Listverse.

-## ফিচারসমূহ
+## Features
-- প্রতিদিন ভিন্ন ভিন্ন Niche-তে কন্টেন্ট তৈরি করে
+- Generates content daily across different niches
-- OpenRouter (Gemini) দিয়ে লেখা তৈরি করে
+- Uses OpenRouter (Gemini) to generate high-quality articles
-- Playwright দিয়ে ব্রাউজার অটোমেশন করে পোস্ট করে
+- Uses Playwright for browser automation and auto-publishing
-- GitHub Actions-এ চললে সম্পূর্ণ ফ্রি
+- Can run on GitHub Actions for a completely free setup

-## Secrets সেটআপ করুন
+## Secrets Setup
-GitHub Repository → Settings → Secrets and variables → Actions-এ নিচের গুলো যোগ করুন:
+GitHub Repository → Settings → Secrets and variables → Actions Add the following secrets:
 - OPENROUTER_API_KEY
 - MEDIUM_EMAIL, MEDIUM_PASS
 - SUBSTACK_EMAIL, SUBSTACK_PASS, SUBSTACK_PUBLICATION